moinmir/Tiger-Events/README.md

 # TigerEvents

 ## Running Locally:

+### Start postgres service

+sudo service postgresql start
+sudo -u postgres psql

+### Populate database

+flask shell
+from tigerevents import sample_db()

+###

+flask run
-Run "from tigerevents import sample_db" in python shell from terminal.
-Login using princeton email and password from sample_db.
+Login using email and password from sample_db.
 Can also access by registering as a new user.